ibm-blockchain-wsc/ImmersionWorkshop/docs/index.md

 ## Acknowledgements

-* Thanks to the following people who helped us test out the labs: Elvin Galarza, Kevin Breitenother, Victoria Coates
+* Thanks to the following people who helped us test out the labs: Elvin Galarza, Kevin Breitenother, Victoria Coates, Brandon Nguyen
 * Thanks to Matt Lucas, Matthew Golby-kirk and David Gorman for the workshop materials

 ## Authors